Thermodynamics vs Teleodynamics: A Cosmological Divide?

 The combination of Eqs. \eqref{eq:Friedmann-TD}, \eqref{eq:growth-TD}, and \eqref{eq:Raychaudhuri-TD} establishes a sharp distinction, which is that black holes live in the equilibrium teleodynamic regime where the bias functional is constant and Bekenstein–Hawking thermodynamics is valid, while cosmology inhabits a non-equilibrium regime where the correct coarse-grained theory is teleodynamic.
-Deviations of cosmological horizon entropy from the black hole area law are then naturally interpreted as teleodynamic memory corrections governed by $C_{\text{TD}}(t)$ and $\sigma_{\text{TD}}(t)$, rather than as ad hoc power-law deformations such as Tsallis or Barrow entropies \cite{Tsallis:2012js,entBarrow:2020tzx}.
+Deviations of cosmological horizon entropy from the black hole area law are then naturally interpreted as teleodynamic memory corrections governed by $C_{\text{TD}}(t)$ and $\sigma_{\text{TD}}(t)$, while other formulations like Tsallis or Barrow entropies \citep{Tsallis:2012js,entBarrow:2020tzx} are rooted non-additive extensions and quantum gravitational phenomena.
+It should also be noted that there are interesting recent works \citep{cit1Tsilioukas:2023tdw,cit2Tsilioukas:2024seh} which have considered the Universe horizon being affected by topology changes, a phenomenon that in principle could also be incorporated in the present formalism.
 If future observations detect departures from Gibbons–Hawking scaling that track the growth of large-scale structure and horizon memory, the simplest explanation will not be a static modification of the area law, but the fact that the universe obeys teleodynamics while black holes obey thermodynamics. \\

+We also note that non-equilibrium horizon thermodynamics has previously been formulated through entropy production terms in modified gravity and Jacobson-type derivations \citep{cht1Jacobson:1995ab,jac2Eling:2006aw,jac3Wald:1993nt,cai2008corrected}.
+The present framework differs in that the entropy production term arises from a microscopic statistical bias in the path ensemble rather than from a modification of the gravitational Lagrangian.
+In this sense, teleodynamics is not a repackaging of bulk-viscosity corrections, but a statistical generalization of the ensemble itself as the modified Friedmann and perturbation equations emerge from the same bias functional that governs the horizon entropy, providing a unified origin for background acceleration and clustering corrections. \\